RihabFekii/PySpark-AI-service-data-processing-NiFi/Nifi/Readme.md

 -  **spec** (JSON): A set of key/value pairs of the form {"input-side search": "output-side transformation"}.

-In our case we will use Shift operation to transform our nested JSON-LD in the way which gives a simple key value JSON file to be converted to CSV in a later step.
+In this project the Shift operation was used to transform the nested JSON-LD in the way which gives a simple key value JSON file to be converted to CSV in a later step.